Anatamann/mychi-discord-bot/README.md

    Use command to get the details of the monthly bottom performer.

     $chi_<users_discord_username>
-   Use command to get the particular user details.
+   Use command to get the particular user details. (*Note:* Use the username and not the displayname of the user.)

     $joke
    Use command to get a joke in response.